 Navigation, Motivations, and Sensations proved to be the most influential for grocery shoppers.

-Each student created one persona based on the interviews that they conducted.
+Each student created one persona, this persona was based on the interviews that they conducted.

 We used personas to keep the user in mind throughout the design process, create an idea of the types of user that you may encounter when starting a project and "emphasize goals and key tasks" (Holtzblatt & Hugh, 2016, p 227)

-Important characteristics of this persona is that "Sophie" has multiple identities and aspects of her daily life.
+Important characteristics of this persona is that "Sophie" is multidimensional like most women and aspects of her daily life.
 This person has a busy lifestyle, balancing career, family, and relationship, but she's also an individual who cares about environmental and social issues, which affect her shopping trends.

 To better understand what motivates the user to what frustrates the user, I created a sequence model.
 This really helped to understand what goes into the grocery shopping process.